yurimassivecat/voice-to-notion/README.md

 This workflow creates an efficient system for turning spoken words into written notes in Notion, without requiring any manual transcription or data entry.
 It can be used in a variety of scenarios, from personal voice notes to business meetings and academic lectures.

 Usage
-1. Setup the Script
+1. Setup the Script:
 Replace the placeholders in the script with your actual Notion API key, parent page ID, and the path to the folder you're monitoring.
-2. Run the Script
+2. Run the Script:
 Run the script from the command line with the following command: python script_name.py
-3. Create a Voice Recording
+3. Create a Voice Recording:
 When you create a new voice recording in the folder that you're monitoring, the script will automatically create a new page in the specified Notion database.

 Features